ash/raku-course/essentials/coercion/exercises/true-false-numbers/solution/index.md

 say $value.so;
 ```

-It is quite obvious that non-zero values will be converted to `True`.
+It is quite obvious that non-zero values are converted to `True`.
 We are thus most interested in looking at those options that become `False`.

-All zeroes, integer, floating-point, or rational, are casted to `False`:
+All zeroes, integer, floating-point, or rational, are cast to `False`:

 ```raku
 my Int $int-zero = 0;